Ricemast/focus/README.md

 **Focus** is a simple django application configured to run on mysql (you may need to change the db settings in `focus/settings.py`).

-To get up and running simply clone this repository, `cd` to the `focus` django application directory and setup the DB using:
+To get up and running simply clone this repository, and setup the DB using:

 `./manage.py syncdb`